zinrai/kvm-vm-tune/README.md

 - Change CPU count for a VM
 - Modify memory size of a VM
 - Expand disk size for a VM
+- Create new disk images
+- Attach disks to VMs
 - Dry-run option to preview commands without execution

 ## Requirements